kwabenaOwusu/CoronaInterventionsABM/README.md

 <details><summary>.
 Process and Scheduling</summary><br>

-The model includes four sub-models which are executed in this order at each time step (i) decision-to-move, (ii) moving-to-destination, (iii) interaction-with-others, and (iv) quarantine-by-officials.
+The model includes four sub-models which are executed in this order given below.

-In each updating, 1 / (8.n) of a unit length of time passes by, where n is the number of individuals (minus those under treatment at hospital) at the time of updating.
-Therefore, each individual is updated 8 times, on average, in one-unit length of simulated time reflecting 8 hours of activeness per day for each individual.
+In each updating, 1 / (8.n) of a unit length of time passes by, where n is the number of individuals (minus those recieveing treatment at isolation centers) at the time of updating.
+Therefore, each individual is updated 8 times, on average, in one-unit length of simulated time reflecting the hours of activeness for the individuals.

  ### Decision-to-move
   * The decision to move (or not-move) is controlled by the parameter _risk-life_.
 This is a random number from a uniform           distribution between a minimum (0.0) and maximum (1.0).
-  * A decreasing _risk-life_ (i.e. decreasing the maximum) produce a distribution of individuals who are less probable to take       risk (and vice-versa).
+  * A decreasing _risk-life_ (i.e. decreasing the maximum) produce a distribution of individuals who are more probable to take       risk (and vice-versa).

      #### Pseudocode for Decision-to-move